itsmillertim3/perform2021/autonomous_cloud_programmability_with_dt_api/index.md

 ### Step 4.
 Add the actual API query

 1. Add a message to output statuses as our code fecthes metric data.
-Please the following code inside the `fetch_metrics` function.
+Place the following code inside the `fetch_metrics` function.
 The first line just exracts the metric category from the metric selector (`cpu`, `disk`, `mem`) so we can use it in the message and elsewhere

    ```python
    m = metric.split('.')[1]
    print (f"Fetching {m} metric data...")
    ```

 2. Perform the API request and print the result.
 Add the following to the `fetch_metrics` function to query the API using the URL we built in previous steps

    ```python
    response = requests.get(req_url)
    print(response)
    ```

 3. If you run the code now, you won't see any of the returned data, only the response code from the request, which is hopefully `200`.
-If it isn't examine the code to make sure there aren't any issues beforte proceeding
+If it isn't examine the code to make sure there aren't any issues before proceeding

 4. Parse the json object returned from the API and print the result to inpect. replace the existing `print(reponse)` line with the following lines that parse the json and log the result

    ```python
    jresponse = response.json()
    print (jresponse)
    ```

 5. Now we'll add in the logic to look at each metric and determine if it is over or under utilized.
 We'll start by creating a list that we'll append entries to that will make up our output.
 Put the following line `ABOVE` the `fetch_metrics` function definition, so it maintains global scope.
 The list starts off with an entry for the header row of our csv output

    ```python
    issues = ["host,+/-,metric,value"]
    ```

 6. Next we'll loop through our results and check the `value` to see if it's over 95% or under 5%.
 If it is, we add an entry to our `issues` list with the `hostname`, `over` or `under` depending on the value, the metric type that we created above (`cpu`, `disk`, `mem`), and the value of the metric.
 Add the following at the end of the `fetch_metrics` function

    ```python
    for i in jresponse["result"][0]["data"]: